 AME Attends PCMI Conference In Chicago

 A company’s vision should reflect its passion for moving forward.
 In the photochemical machining industry, it is imperative for manufacturers to explore emerging technologies and then subsequently decide how to implement these new technologies into their processes.
 The photochemical machining industry produces over $6 billion of precise metal parts annually.
 As requirements for thinner and lighter components increase, as well as specialized applications, the industry must accommodate the demand.
 The Photo Chemical Machining Institute (PCMI), established in 1967, provides an outlet for sharing knowledge and experience with other manufacturers in the industry.
-Advanced Metal Etching, a PCMI member for years, attended the PCMI conference with the goal to explore new specialized equipment, process improvements and new technologies and the capabilities of photochemical machining to produce new parts and components.
+Advanced Metal Etching, a member for years, attended the PCMI conference with the goal to explore new specialized equipment, process improvements, and new technologies.
 The PCMI conference in May did not disappoint as we gained a wealth of beneficial knowledge from experts in business development, quality, environmental compliance, and professors of chemical and biological engineering, to name a few.
 Here are some of the notable takeaways from the conference.

 Transition To New ISO 9001:2015 Standards

 The new ISO 9001:2015 standards are more customer-focused as they use risk analysis to foresee challenges.
 These procedures enable companies to prevent problems in the photochemical machining processes which can save the customer time and money.
 Increased employee engagement and management leadership will ensure that everyone is involved in the quality process.
 Advanced Metal Etching, Inc. is committed to continual improvement, and we are proud to announce that we met the highest quality standard in the industry with our new ISO 9001:2015 Certification.